Top court rules in favor of hepatitis B relapse sufferers

 The Supreme Court overturned on Monday a high court ruling in 2019 that denied damages to hepatitis B patients who have relapsed citing the expiration of the 20-year eligibility period.

-The top court’s Second Petty Bench judged that the 20-year countdown for claims begins when the two plaintiffs had relapses, sending the case back to the Fukuoka High Court for damages to be calculated on that basis.
+The top court's Second Petty Bench unanimously ruled that the 20-year countdown for claims began when the two plaintiffs had relapses, sending the case back to Fukuoka High Court for damages to be calculated on that basis.

+Symptoms the plaintiffs suffered after the relapses began were "peculiar," and medical science has not yet identified when such symptoms may occur, the petty bench said.

+The relapses caused damage different in quality from that when they first developed symptoms, and the count should thus begin when the two had relapses, the ruling said.

 The high court had ruled in favor of the government, saying that the eligibility period should start from the time when they first developed symptoms.